 In 2015, Kenya had more urban dwellers than the entire continent combined in 1950.
 Africa will continue to have the fastest urban growth in the world, profoundly reshaping the continent’s economic, social and political geography.
 The report Africa’s Urbanisation Dynamics 2020: Africapolis, Mapping a New Urban Geography highlights the diversity of contexts and sources of urban growth and their impact on current urbanisation patterns and forms, a diversity rarely captured in existing analyses and narratives.

 Produced by SWAC/OECD, Africapolis.org is the only comprehensive and standardised geospatial database on cities and urbanisation dynamics in Africa.
 Combining demographic sources, satellite and aerial imagery and other cartographic sources, it is designed to enable comparative and long-term analyses of urban dynamics.
-Take an interactive journey and build custom visualisations of more then 7 700 urban agglomerations in 55 African countries.
+Take an interactive journey and build custom visualisations of more than 7 700 urban agglomerations in 55 African countries.

 What are the spatial representations of urban border centres?
 How is cross-border trade organised?
 Is there a correlation between the characteristics of border cities and their accessibility measures?
 This report, composed of four West African Papers is the result of a systematic analysis of the role West African border cities play in the process of regional integration.
 Based on a multidimensional mapping of 18 countries, the report analyses the local dynamics that have developed in urban areas, the impact distance has on national cohesion and the impact territorial divisions have at the international level.